 participation.
 Through workshops, presentations, performances and panel discussions we enabled lively conversation and shared Arts and Health research, policy and practice.

-In June 2018, over 120 delegates attended the Institutes inaugural Arts & Health symposium.
+In June 2018, over 120 delegates attended the Institutes inaugural Arts and Health symposium.
 Researchers from ten academic schools rubbed intellectual shoulders with artists, creative and cultural sector professionals, public health practitioners and third sector organisations.